igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

 higher priority.
 If the priorities are the same Rustemo will look at associativities, and favor the one set on terminal if not default (`None`).

-So, in our case we could specify a greedy behavior in all tree conflicts.
+So, in our case we could specify a greedy behavior for all three conflicts.
 This behavior means that we will favor shift operation thus always choosing to nest under the innermost statement.